Terms of Service

 6. Liabilities And Liability For Invalidated Payments

-To the extent permitted by law, we are not liable to you, except: as set out in paragraph 6;
+To the extent permitted by law, we are not liable to you, except:

 1. As a direct consequence of our fraud;